Piercebridge

 Piercebridge is a village and civil parish in the borough of Darlington and the ceremonial county of Durham, England.
-The population of the civil parish as of the 2011 census was 113.
 It is situated a few miles west of the town of Darlington.
-It is on the site of a Roman fort of AD 260–270, which was built at the point where Dere Street crossed the River Tees.
+It is on the site of a Roman fort of 260–270 CE, which was built at the point where Dere Street crossed the River Tees.
 Part of the fort is under the village green.
-The village is sited where the York-Newstead Roman road known as Dere Street crosses the River Tees.
+The village is sited where the York to Newstead Roman road known as Dere Street crosses the River Tees.

 The excavated Roman fort is open to the public and the remains of Piercebridge Roman Bridge over the Tees now lie around 90 m south of the current course of the river, approximately 450 m east of Piercebridge, at the east side of Cliffe, Richmondshire.

 Toponym

 Piercebridge is named after its Roman bridge or brigg: in 1104 it was Persebrig; in 1577 it was Priestbrigg.
 It is thought that pierce comes from pershe, meaning osiers, perhaps because the bridge was at least partly made of osier twigs in 1050 when the name is first recorded.
 Alternative suggested meanings, of "priest" and the name "Piers", would be too modern in origin for such an old place name.